wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/records-management-overview.md

-Many principles of the solution for Data Lifecycle Management also apply for records management, but there are some differences.
+Many principles of the solution for Data Lifecycle Management also apply for Microsoft Purview Records Management, but there are some differences.
 Those differences include file plan, record declaration, and record versioning.

 > [!NOTE]
 > Records management is included with Microsoft 365 E5/A5/G5, Microsoft 365 E5/A5/G5/F5 Compliance and F5 Security & Compliance, Microsoft 365 Information Protection and Governance E5/A5/G5, and Office 365 E5/A5/G5.